yagop/node-telegram-bot-api/README.md

 ### telegramBot.getUserProfilePhotos(userId, [options]) ⇒ <code>Promise</code>
 Use this method to get a list of profile pictures for a user.
 Returns a [UserProfilePhotos](https://core.telegram.org/bots/api#userprofilephotos) object.
+This method has an [older, compatible signature][getUserProfilePhotos-v0.25.0] that is being deprecated.

 **Kind**: instance method of <code>[TelegramBot](#TelegramBot)</code>
 **See**: https://core.telegram.org/bots/api#getuserprofilephotos